 - Luggage Porters – Service is available for a fee.
 Rates: unknown.

 - Luggage Storage & Lockers – Location: International Arrivals Hall, Landside.
-Hours: unknown.
+Hours: 24 hours.

 - Luggage Wrapping – Protect your bags with plastic wrap.
 Location: Landside, on the Departures level.